Terms of Trade

 (d) includes the Customer’s executors, administrators, successors and permitted assigns.

-1.4 “Goods” means all Goods or Services supplied by Te Pari to the Customer at the Customer’s request from time to time (where the context so permits the terms ‘Goods’ or ‘Services’ shall be interchangeable for the other).
+1.5 “Goods” means all products, goods, equipment, services and/or solutions supplied by Te Pari to the Customer as specified in any proposal, quotation, order, invoice or other documentation, or at the Customer’s written request from time to time (where the context so permits the terms ‘Goods’ or ‘Services’ shall be interchangeable for the other).

-1.7 “Price” means the Price payable (plus any Goods and Services Tax (“GST”) where applicable) for the Goods as agreed between Te Pari and the Customer in accordance with clause 5 below.
+1.8 “Price” means the price payable (plus any applicable Value-added Tax (“VAT) for the Goods as agreed between Te Pari and the Customer in accordance with clause 6 below.

-2.1 The Customer is taken to have exclusively accepted and is immediately bound, jointly and severally, by these terms and conditions if the Customer places an order for or accepts Delivery of the Goods.
+2.3 The Customer is taken to have exclusively accepted, and is immediately bound, jointly and severally, by the Contract upon signature of the Sales Agreement.

 (a) the supply of Goods on credit shall not take effect until the Customer has completed a credit application with Te Pari and it has been approved with a credit limit established for the account; and

-(b) in the event that the supply of Goods request exceeds the Customers credit limit and/or the account exceeds the payment terms, Te Pari reserves the right to refuse Delivery; and
+(b) in the event that the supply of Goods request exceeds the Customers credit limit and/or the account exceeds or breaches the payment terms, Te Pari reserves the right to reject the Order and/or refuse Delivery; and

-(c) the supply of Goods for accepted orders may be subject to availability and if, for any reason, Goods are not or cease to be available, Te Pari reserves the right to vary the Price with alternative Goods as per clause 5.2, subject to prior confirmation and agreement of both parties; and
+(c) the supply of Goods for accepted Orders may be subject to availability and if, for any reason, Goods are not or cease to be available, Te Pari reserves the right to vary the Price with alternative Goods as per clause 6.2, subject to prior confirmation and agreement of both parties; and

 (d) Te Pari also reserves the right to halt all Services until such time as Te Pari and the Customer agree to such changes.
 Te Pari shall not be liable to the Customer for any loss or damage the Customer suffers due to Te Pari exercising its rights under this clause.